L30N1DAS/mood/README.md

 Most of the materials have already been inlcuded in your Elegoo kit.
 These include:

 * Arduino project board
-* Various items from the elegoo kit
+* Various items from the Elegoo kit:
   * 2x Tri-color LED
   * 3x 330Ω Resistors
   * Buzzer